CyberKittenAttackSquad/writeups/jcc2016/re/labyrinth/readme.md

 ![bn-keydata](https://github.com/CyberKittenAttackSquad/writeups/raw/master/jcc2016/re/labyrinth/images/scaled/bn-keydata.png)

 Running the binary a couple of times we notice that `keyData` will be equal to `BBBBAAAACCCCBASE64` where `BBBB` is the first four characters of the answer to our second question, `AAAA` is the first four character of the answer to our first question, and `CCCC` is the first four characters of the answer to our third question.
-Keep in our inputs will be uppercased by the binary.
+Keep in mind our inputs will be uppercased by the binary.

 We now have everything we need to solve the challenge, retrieve the remote binary, and decrypt it.